abhishek0841/ReviewSentinel-AI-Moderation-Pipeline/README.md

-# 🛡️ Trust & Safety Review Monitoring Pipeline
+# 🛡️ReviewSentinel | AI-Powered Moderation & Sentiment Intelligence System

 A data engineering project simulating how platforms like Google Play or YouTube could monitor user reviews for: